-For resettlement site options, entitled persons are landless PAHs and will be physically relocated from Expanded Area of Area 2-1.
-Then he said that the resettlement site options are to be discussed with PAHs of Expanded Area of Area 2-1.
+For resettlement site options, entitled persons are landless PAHs and will be physically relocated from Expanded Area 2 of Area 2-1.
+Then, he said that the resettlement site options are to be discussed with PAHs including those who resettled due to eviction notice for Expanded Area of Area 2-1.
 Social infrastructure will be provided in the resettlement site, if it does not have such infrastructure.
-For IRP, in-kind assistance will be provided to all working age of PAPs in Expanded Area of Area 2-1 regardless of the gender in order to restore and stabilize livelihood to at least pre-project level.
-IRP will be implemented collaborating with concerned ministries, district, townships and NGOs.
-Activities such as household account management, vocational training, job matching, site tour to Thilawa SEZ, etc. will be conducted for applicable PAHs.
-Detailed contents will be further discussed with PAPs.
-Then he explained that YRG is mainly implementing relocation works, and further explained about planned implementation organization since two committees (namely, RIC and Income Restoration Program Implementation Committee (IRPIC)) have been established as supporting organizations for implementing resettlement works and IRP activities.
+For IRP, in-kind assistance will be provided to all working age of PAPs in Expanded Area 2 of Area 2-1 regardless of the gender in order to restore and stabilize livelihood at least pre-project level.
+IRP will be implemented as a collaboration with ministries, district, townships and NGOs.
+Activities such as household account management, vocational training, job matching, site tour to Thilawa SEZ, etc. were undertaken for applicable PAHs of Zone A and partially for Zone B. Detailed contents will be further discussed with PAPs shortly.
+Then, he explained that YRG has two implementing organizations: namely Relocation Implementation Committee (IRPIC) as the supporting organizations for implementing resettlement works and IRP activities.

-Then he explained about the key characteristics of Thilawa SEZ-Complaints Management Procedure (TCMP) such as multiple channels to receive complaints a) in person to an SEZ official at the community, b) in person at the SEZ, c) suggestion boxes at village/ward offices, d) via Community Focal Points in each community, e) in writing to the SEZ; and, f) at a community meeting.
-He continued that TCMP can be used to inquire issues related to RWP as well as general issues concerning Thilawa SEZ and Joint Thilawa SEZ Management Committee / Myanmar Japan Thilawa Development (TSMC/MJTD) Community Relations Team has already been established to implement and monitor TCMP and more detail can be checked at TSMC/MJTD website.
+Then, he explained about the key characteristics of Thilawa SEZ Complaints Management Procedures (TCMP) such as multiple channels to submit complaints as follows: a) in person to an SEZ official at communities, b) in person at the SEZ, c) suggestion boxes at village/ward offices, d) via Community Focal Points in each community, e) in writing to the Thilawa SEZ, and f) at a community meeting.
+He continued that TCMP can be used to inquire issues related to RWP as well as general issues concerning Thilawa SEZ and Joint TSMC/MJTD Community Relations Team has already been established to implement and monitor TCMP.
+Detail information is available at TSMC/MJTD website.

-Lastly, he explained that the future steps for Expanded Area of Area 2-1: 1) Additional detailed measurement survey (DMS): the survey for various items to be carried out, 2) Disclosure of draft RWP: draft RWP to be disclosed from 20 January 2018 to 2 February 2018 (for 2 weeks) for comments and feedbacks, 3) Finalization of RWP: to be finalized by incorporating comments and feedbacks received during the above-mentioned disclosure period.
-YRG's approval is planned in late February 2018, 4) Continued consultations and negotiation on compensation and assistance to implement RWP including the resettlement site option: negotiations on the compensation and assistance package will be started after YRG's RWP approval, 5) IRP: workshops to discuss the contents of vocational training and other available assistance programs are planned to be started from July 2018.
+Finally, he explained the future steps for Expanded Area 2 of Area 2-1: 1) Disclosure of draft RWP for 2 weeks from 24th September 2018 until 8th October 2018 to receive comments and feedback, 2) Finalization of RWP by incorporating comments and feedback received during the above-mentioned disclosure period, 3) Further consultations on compensation, assistance package, and resettlement site options etc. to be held from October 2018 (planned), and 4) IRP workshops to discuss the contents of vocational training and other available assistance programs are planned from December 2018.